Control Priest Deck List Guide (The Boomsday Project September 2018)

 - 11. ChangeLog

-This guide contains detailed strategy, mulligan, and deck-building information to help you improve your Control Priest play for the Witchwood meta.
+This guide contains detailed strategy, mulligan, and deck-building information to help you improve your Control Priest play for The Boomsday Project meta.

 Control Priest is a deck that has existed throughout Hearthstone's history.
 It uses efficient spells to keep the board under control to generate card advantage over opponents.
 The deck is renowned for playing long and drawn-out games due to Priest's unique ability to acquire copies of cards from the opponent's deck, which is excellent when games often come down to fatigue damage.